-GPs and hospital paediatricians will review those children within their care who are considered at “high risk” from Covid-19 in line with the latest evidence.
-They will determine whether each child’s risk status should be revised, and as appropriate discuss the with each patient before revising the risk flag.
+GPs and hospital paediatricians are reviewing those children within their care who are considered at “high risk” from COVID-19 in line with the latest evidence.
+They will determine whether each child’s risk status should be revised, and as appropriate discuss this with each patient before revising the patient’s risk flag.

 I have not received a text or letter but I think I should be in the shielded patient list